georgewallace/elasticsearch/docs/reference/data-analysis/text-analysis/analysis-edgengram-tokenizer.md

 Edge N-Grams are useful for *search-as-you-type* queries.

 ::::{tip}
-When you need *search-as-you-type* for text which has a widely known order, such as movie or song titles, the completion suggester is a much more efficient choice than edge N-grams.
+When you need *search-as-you-type* for text which has a widely known order, such as movie or song titles, the [completion suggester](search-suggesters.md#completion-suggester) is a much more efficient choice than edge N-grams.
 Edge N-grams have the advantage when trying to autocomplete words that can appear in any order.
-For more information about completion suggesters, refer to [](/reference/elasticsearch/rest-apis/search-suggesters.md).
 ::::

 ## Example output [_example_output_9]

 With the default settings, the `edge_ngram` tokenizer treats the initial text as a single token and produces N-grams with minimum length `1` and maximum length `2`: